Raynham, Massachusetts: Government

-The town is part of the Massachusetts House of Representatives%27 8th Plymouth district, which includes Bridgewater and part of Easton.
+The town is part of the Massachusetts House of Representatives' 8th Plymouth district, which includes Bridgewater and part of Easton.
 It is also part of the Massachusetts Senate's 1st Plymouth and Bristol district, which includes Berkley, Bridgewater, Carver, Dighton, Marion, Middleborough, Taunton and Wareham.
 Raynham is patrolled by Massachusetts State Police#Troop D (Southeast District), 4th Barracks (located in Middleborough).
 On the national level, the town is part of Massachusetts's 4th congressional district, which is represented by Jake Auchincloss.
 The state's senior (Class I) Senator is Elizabeth Warren, and the state's junior (Class II) Senator is Ed Markey.

-Raynham is governed by an open town meeting and elects a board of selectmen, which directs a full-time town administrator.
-Patricia Riley, Joseph Pacheco and Kenneth Collins are the town elected selectmen.
+Raynham is governed by an open town meeting and elects a Select Board, which directs a full-time town administrator.
+Patricia Riley, Joseph Pacheco, and Matthew Andrade are the town elected select board members.
 The Town Administrator is Gregory Barnes.
 The three members of the board of selectmen are elected at large on a staggered schedule.
 Basic services are centered around the town hall located at Raynham Center, including the police station and fire department.
 There are two post offices, located near Raynham Center and along Route 138 near North Raynham.
 The town also operates the Borden Colony Recreation Area, and there is a small State Forest in the town.
-The presidential results were mostly democratic until 2008, when the town narrowly voted for republican John McCain over democrat Barack Obama.
-It was also republican in 2012 and 2016 and it was democratic in 2020.
-In the 2024 United States presidential election, Republican Donald Trump received 4,694 votes, while Democrats Kamala Harris received 4,059 votes.
+The presidential results were mostly democratic until 2008, when the town narrowly voted for Republican John McCain over Democrat Barack Obama.
+It was also Republican in 2012 and 2016 and it was Democratic in 2020.
+In the 2024 United States presidential election, Republican Donald Trump received 4,694 votes, while Democrat Kamala Harris received 4,059 votes.